-See Note 3.
-"Revenue" for a breakdown of rebates, chargebacks and returns.
+See Note 3 "Revenue" for a detailed breakdown of Rebates, chargebacks, other customer fees and returns.

-Clinical accruals primarily represent unbilled work undertaken by CROs as part of the Company's clinical programs.
+Clinical accruals primarily represent unbilled work undertaken by Contract Research Organizations (CRO's) as part of our clinical programs.

 7. Non-current interest-bearing loans and borrowings